subquery/subql/docs/quickstart/helloworld-hosted.md

 ![First commit](../../assets/first_commit.png)

-Now that you have got your code into GitHub, let's look at how we can host it in SubQuery.
+Now that you have got your code into GitHub, let's look at how we can host it in SubQuery Projects.

 ## Step 4: create your project